30th December 2016

 When we got back, we consoled ourselves with some photography.
 I imitated a Hulk fan when in actual fact, I’ve never seen or read anything relating to the hulk and have no interest whatsoever but I think I pulled it off.

 Then I put myself in the body of a morbidly obese person.
 I like putting my face in stuff that makes me look like other stuff.
 It wasn’t the best but it was the only opportunity I had the whole time I was there.

-And here’s one of me in the elbow of seal, also in London a few years back:
+And next from the archive of photos from past failed relationships, here’s one of me in the elbow of seal, also in London a few years back:

 Back on topic – afterwards, we went to a market where I found the coolest necklace I’ve ever seen and really wish I’d bought.
 It was a bloody washing line, look:

 We went to the food section where we bumped into Klara and Lisa by complete coincidence so that was nice and I had the mother of all kebabs: ostrich, zebra, warthog and crocodile meat on a skewer.
 Crocodile was my favourite, it was like a cross between squid and chicken in both taste and texture.
 Very nice and I felt like the plotting crocodiles from Cango Wildlife Ranch had got their comeuppance, although I never did prove my suspicions.
 Charlotte had bought some mopane worms so I had a try of those which were surprisingly not that bad, although I could only stomach the little ones.